Synchronized step multilevel Markov chain Monte Carlo: Introduction

-The key contributions of this paper are: \begin{enumerate} \item We review existing methodologies for integrating MCMC with the MLMC estimator and provide insights into how these methods come under the framework of Markov chain coupling. \item We introduce a novel method called SYNCE coupling, inspired by \cite{pinto2001improving}.
-Additionally, we propose an adaptive version, SYNCE-AR that works by adapting and resynchronizing the coupled kernel. \item We demonstrate that our proposed methodology is more efficient than existing couplings in the literature, achieving an order or two gain in variance reduction.
-This is possible because of higher sample correlation across level-dependent posteriors, particularly at coarse hierarchical levels where posteriors significantly differ. \end{enumerate}
+The key contributions of this paper are: \begin{enumerate} \item We review existing methodologies for integrating MCMC with the MLMC estimator and provide insights into how these methods come under the framework of Markov chain coupling in~\Cref{sec:inverse-problem-estimators-couplings}. \item We introduce SYNCE coupling, inspired by~\cite{pinto2001improving}.
+We prove the coupled chains admit a unique invariant probability measure and establish geometric ergodicity with explicit convergence rates in~\Cref{thm:convergence-synce}.
+Our analysis in~\Cref{subsec: Theory} demonstrates that SYNCE achieves faster sampling convergence than existing methods when posteriors weakly overlap or exhibit mismatch. \item We propose an adaptive version of our algorithm, SYNCE-AR in~\Cref{subsec:covariance-adaptation,subsec:resynchronization} that works by adapting and resynchronizing the coupled Markov kernel based on insights from the theoretical analysis. \item We validate that our proposed methodology is more efficient than existing couplings in the literature in~\Cref{sec:experiments}, achieving gains in variance reduction by an order of two. \end{enumerate}

-The rest of the paper is structured as follows: In \cref{subsec:bayesian-inverse-problems}, we will discuss the Bayesian inverse problem in hand and review standard MCMC methods used to solve these problems.
-We will then introduce the control variate and approximate control variate frameworks in \cref{subsec:control-variates-multi-fidelity-models}.
-Couplings and their extensions to Markov chains are explored in \cref{subsec:couplings}.
-Existing couplings for the multilevel Markov chain Monte Carlo estimators are discussed in \cref{subsec:existing-methodologies} and our proposed methodology is explained in detail in \cref{sec:proposed-coupling}.
-We will then present numerical results in \cref{sec:experiments} and conclude in \cref{sec:conclusions}.